gruntwork-io/docs/docs/refarch/whats-this/what-is-a-reference-architecture.md

 # What is a Reference Architecture?

 The Gruntwork Reference Architecture is an implementation of best practices for infrastructure in the cloud.
-It is and end-to-end tech stack built on top of our Infrastructure as Code Library, deployed into the customer's AWS accounts.
+It is and end-to-end tech stack built on top of our Infrastructure as Code Library, deployed into your AWS accounts.

 The Gruntwork Reference Architecture is opinionated, and delivered as code.
 It is written in [Terragrunt](https://terragrunt.gruntwork.io/), our thin wrapper that provides extra tools for managing remote state and keeping your configurations [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
 Our `_envcommon` pattern reduces the amount of code you need to copy from one place to another when creating additional identical infrastructure.